josem/redis-worker/README.md

 		"client" : null,										/* Instance of a node-redis redis client (https://github.com/mranney/node_redis) */
-		"host" : "localhost",									/* Redis host to connect to if a client wasn't explicitly passed in */ "port" : 6379,											/* Redis port to connect to if a client wasn't explicitly passed in */ "lockKey" : null,										/* Name of the key to use for this lock, defaults to null, not optional */ "statusLevel" : RedisLockingWorker.StatusLevel.Normal,	/* Verbosity to use when emitting status events */ "lockTimeout" : 5000,									/* Time, in milliseconds, before a lock should expire. */ "maxAttempts" : 5,										/* Number of attempts to complete work before giving up */
+		"host" : "localhost",									/* Redis host to connect to if a client wasn't explicitly passed in */ "port" : 6379,											/* Redis port to connect to if a client wasn't explicitly passed in */ "statusLevel" : RedisLockingWorker.StatusLevel.Normal,	/* Verbosity to use when emitting status events */ "lockTimeout" : 5000,									/* Time, in milliseconds, before a lock should expire. */ "maxAttempts" : 5,										/* Number of attempts to complete work before giving up */